 Two waveforms are shown for SPSCK: one for CPOL = 0 and another for CPOL = 1.
 The diagram may be interpreted as a master or slave timing diagram since the serial clock (SPSCK), master in/slave out (MISO), and master out/slave in (MOSI) pins are directly connected between the master and the slave.
-The MISO signal is the output from the slave, and the MOSI signal is the output from the master.
-The $\overline{SS}$ line is the slave select input to the slave.
-The slave SPI drives its MISO output only when its slave select input ( $\overline{SS}$ ) is at logic 0, so that only the selected slave drives to the master.
-The $\overline{SS}$ pin of the master is not shown but is assumed to be inactive.
-The $\overline{SS}$ pin of the master must be high or must be reconfigured as general-purpose I/O not affecting the SPI.
-(See 16.7.2 Mode Fault Error.)
+The MISO signal is the output from the slave, and the MOSI signal is the output from the slave select input to the slave.
+The slave SPI drives its MISO output only when its slave select input (SS) is low, so that only the selected slave drives to the master.
+The SS pin of the master is not shown but is assumed to be inactive.
+The SS pin of the master must be high or must be reconfigured as general-purpose I/O not affecting the SPI.
+(See 16.6.2 Mode Fault Error.)
 When CPHA = 0, the first SPSCK edge is the MSB capture strobe.
-Therefore, the slave must begin driving its data before the first SPSCK edge, and a falling edge on the $\overline{SS}$ pin is used to start the slave data transmission.
-The slave's $\overline{SS}$ pin must be toggled back to high and then low again between each byte transmitted as shown in Figure 16-6.
+Therefore, the slave must begin driving its data before the first SPSCK edge, and a falling edge on the SS pin is used to start the slave data transmission.
+The slave's SS pin must be toggled back to high and then low again between each byte transmitted as shown in Figure 16-6.